Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 for the methanol (1) + water (2) binary at 323.15 [K].
 The Margules equation is

-correlated, in advance, for determining optimum A and B
+are correlated, in advance, for determining optimum A and B

 parameters.
 In Figure 1-1, the determined parameters are used for calculating xy